MasonMcCoy/README-generator/README.md

   ## Contribution

-  Contribute however you would like by submitting pull requests!
+  Contribute by making a pull request!

   ## Tests